drscotthawley/formalyzer/README.md

 ## Description

-Formalyzer will scrape the text from the PDF recc letter, and for each URL in url_list, it will:
+`formalyzer` will scrape the text from the PDF recc letter, and for each URL in url_list, it will:

 - launch a browser tab for that url